Kirksville Osteopaths: History

 Minor league baseball began in Kirksville in 1911.
 The Kirksville Osteopaths played as charter members of the Class D level Missouri State League.
 The "Osteopaths" moniker was a reflection of Kirksville serving as home to the Kirksville College of Osteopathic Medicine, known today as A.T.
 Still University.

-The 1911 Missouri State League began play in its first season as a five–team league, with the Brookfield Hustlers, Jefferson City Senators, Macon Athletics and Sedalia Cubs joining Kirksville as the charter members.
+The 1911 Missouri State League began play in its first season as a five–team league, with the Brookfield Hustlers, Jefferson City Senators, Macon Athletics and Sedalia Cubs teams joining Kirksville as the charter members.
 The Missouri State League had immediate issues as the Brookfield Hustlers franchise folded on May 19, 1911.
 Shortly after Brookfield folded, the Sedalia Cubs moved to Brookfield on May 24, 1911.
 When the Jefferson City Senators folded from the four–team league on June 2, 1911, its demise caused the Missouri State League to permanently fold on June 5, 1911.
-Kirksville was in 3rd place with an 9–12 record under manager Senter Reiney when the franchise permanently folded.
+Kirksville was in third place with an 9–12 record under manager Senter Reiney when the franchise permanently folded.

 During the season, the Kirksville Osteopaths played a 20–inning game against the Macon Athletics on May 25, 1911.
 Kirksville won the game 2–1.

 Kirksville, Missouri has not hosted another minor league baseball team.

 A college football team with the same "Kirksville Osteopaths" name played in the same era.
 The football team lost a game 150–0 to the Missouri School of Mines on November 12, 1914.